bachannew/whypy/index.md

 ## Welcome to Bachan Python

 title:Welcome To Phython

-description: Great start to this new language which is easy
+description:Great start to this new language which is easy

 You can use the [editor on GitHub](https://github.com/bachannew/whypy/edit/master/index.md) to maintain and preview the content for your website in Markdown files.